btrettel/plint/plint.md

     ./plint.py -ab demo-claims.txt

 The special syntax for antecedent basis issues is as follows: When the start of a new element is not detected, add the word "!" before the element.
 When the start of an element previously introduced is not detected, add the word "@" before the element.
 When the end of an element is not detected, add "|" to the end of the word.
 When an article should not create an element, add "#" to the beginning of that word.
-See <demo-claims.txt> below for this notation in use.
+See [demo-claims.txt](demo-claims.txt) below for this notation in use.

     1. A contraption comprising:
     an enclosure| and
     at least one ! widget| mounted on the enclosure, wherein the enclosure| is green and
     #the at least one @ widget| is blue.

+## Exit statuses

+- 0 means the claims pass all tests.
+- 1 means that a fatal error occurred in the parsing of the claims.
+Typically the claims will be written in a way that violates plint.py's expectations for how a claim will be structured.
+- 2 means that one or more warnings were made.